cs0320-s24/mock-chrisbutulis-yuuu23/README.md

 # How to

 Website: navigate to the mock directory and run `npm start`

-Tests: navigate to the mock directory and run `npx playwright test`
+Tests: navigate to the mock directory and run `nmp run test`

 # Collaboration